martajimpac/martajimpac/README.md

-- 👋 Hi, I’m Marta
+👋 Hi, I'm Marta

-- :technologist: I'm studing computer engineering
-- 👀 I’m interested in software development.
+💻 A Computer Engineering graduate specializing in software development.
-- :iphone: I'm currently working in developing Android apps.
+📱 An Android Developer focused on building native applications.
+🔥 Currently diving deep into Jetpack Compose to create modern and dynamic UIs.

+👀 I'm passionate about crafting robust, scalable software and exceptional user experiences.

-- 📫 martajimpac@gmail.com
+📫 How to reach me: martajimpac@gmail.com